 For homemade toffee bits: Get a baking sheet ready by lining with a Silpat.
-Add 1/2 cup of butter into a small saucepan with 2 Tablespoons of water, getting all the sugar wet by dragging your finger around the bottom of the saucepan.
+Add 1/2 cup of sugar into a small saucepan with 2 Tablespoons of water, getting all the sugar wet by dragging your finger around the bottom of the saucepan.
 Add 1/2 cup unsalted butter, plus 3/4 teaspoon salt (or to taste) to the saucepan.
 Turn on to medium heat and use a candy thermometer to boil until temperature reaches 300 degrees F., then immediately pour on top of Silpat on the baking sheet.
 Allow to cool completely, then break up toffee into shards and transfer to a cutting board and chop into desired small pieces.
 This yields about a cup of butter toffee bits.
 You can also use storebought and premade toffee bits, usually sold in the baking aisle of most grocery stores.

 Chill the dough for about 30 minutes to an hour, until firm enough to shape.

 Divide the dough into two equal portions and form each into a log, wrap in waxed paper or plastic wrap and refrigerate again, this time for at least 4 hours or more, until very firm.

 When ready to bake, line baking sheets with parchment paper and heat oven to 350 degrees F.